-Course F Overview & Lesson Sequence
+Course F: Overview

-The last course in CS Fundamentals was tailored to the needs students in the fifth grade.
+The final course in CS Fundamentals is tailored to the needs of students in the fifth grade.

-Using the same optional 9 lesson review that was presented in Course E, students have the opportunity to find their programming chops before learning about more complex loops, events, functions, and conditionals.
-They will also investigate problem-solving techniques and discuss societal impacts of computing and the internet.
-By the end of the curriculum, students create interactive stories and games that they can share with their friends and family.
+In this course, students will investigate problem-solving techniques and discuss societal impacts of computing and the internet.
+By the end of the course, students will have created interactive stories and games that they can share with their friends and family.